-A Windows Phone MediaStreamSource has been implemented that supports HTTP Live Streaming (HLS).
-It supports playing MPEG-2 transport streams (.ts files) containing H.264 video and MP3 or AAC audio as well as MP3 streams (.mp3 files) on both Windows Phone 7 and Windows Phone 8.
+A MediaStreamSource has been implemented that supports HTTP Live Streaming (HLS).
+It supports playing MPEG-2 transport streams (.ts segments) containing H.264 video and MP3 or AAC audio as well as MP3 streams (.mp3 segments) and AAC streams (.aac segments)

-) and a sample application for WP8 that uses the Player Framework (http://playerframework.codeplex.com/
+There are sample application for all but Silverlight that use the Player Framework (http://playerframework.codeplex.com/

 See the Documentation

 for more information.

 - The Player Framework plugin is fleshed out enough to start a stream, pause it, and seek.
 Dealing with many practical application concerns like cleanly shutting down playback, dealing with navigation, and tombstoning needs to be implemented.
 The HlsView